Dunmurry

-Dunmurry (/dʌnˈmʌɹi/; from Irish Dún Muirígh 'Murry's stronghold') is an urban townland in Belfast, Northern Ireland.
+Dunmurry (/dʌnˈmʌɹi/; from Irish Dún Muirígh 'Murry's stronghold') is a suburban town and townland near Belfast, Northern Ireland.
 Dunmurry is in the Collin electoral ward for the local government district of Belfast City Council.

 History

 Until the end of the 18th century, Dunmurry was largely an agricultural area dominated by wealthy landowners.

 In 1817, work began on a new road from Belfast to Dublin through Finaghy and Dunmurry.
 This replaced the old turnpike road through Upper Malone and Drumbeg to Lambeg, which was linked to the town by Dunmurry Lane.